Last updated January 13, 2021 by Ian Stewart

 We are happy to receive applications from people wishing to undertake a PhD.
 Full funding (stipend and tuition fees) would be available for a number of UK nationals or EU nationals (who have lived in the UK for over 3 years prior to their application, unless otherwise stated).
-The closing date is 5PM(GMT) on 22nd Februrary 2019.
-All research projects are subject to availability and due to commence in October 2019.
+The closing date is 5PM(GMT) on 12th February 2021.
+All research projects are subject to availability and due to commence in October 2021.

-For further information, please contact the supervisors of the Projects listed below or Prof. M Paternostro
+For further information, please contact the supervisors of the Projects listed below or Dr. A Ferraro

-- Many-body theory of positron interactions with molecules/condensed matter
+- Theory of positron interactions with molecules/condensed matter and related processes

-- Supervisors: Dr D. Green; Dr G. Gribakin; Dr M. Grüning
+- Supervisors: Dr D. Green; Dr M. Grüning;

 The following projects are also available.